Spectral measures and dominant vertices in graphs of bounded degree: Introduction

-Our initial motivation for this note was to emphasize that there are \textbf{several kinds of spectral measures} on the spectrum of an adjacency operator, and that they should not be confused with each other (see Compilation~\ref{compilation}).
-Indeed, in the seminal paper by Kesten \cite{Kest--59}, the definition of the spectral measure which is used depends first on the choice of one vertex of the graph, even if the measure eventually does not depend on the choice because the graphs which are involved are vertex-transitive; but the choice can have important consequences for more general graphs which are not vertex-transitive.
-We focus attention to certain particular vertices, that we call \textbf{dominant vertices}\footnote{The notion of a \emph{dominant vertex} has nothing to do with that of a \emph{dominating set} of vertices, which is a set of vertices such that any vertex in the graph is at distance at most $1$ of the set. }, which are defined in terms of their associated spectral measures (Definition~\ref{defdomv}).
-When $G$ is a finite graph, a vertex $v$ is dominant if the measure defined by $v$ on the spectrum of $A$ charges all eigenvalues of $A$ (see Proposition~\ref{domvertfg} for other characterizations of dominant vertices in finite graphs).
+Our motivation for this work is to emphasize that there are \textbf{several kinds of spectral measures} on the spectrum of an adjacency operator, and that they should not be confused with each other (see Compilation~\ref{compilation}).
+In the seminal paper by Kesten \cite{Kest--59}, the central role is played by the measure $\mu_v$ on the spectrum of $A$ defined as follows: choose a vertex $v \in V$, and denote by $\delta_v \in \ell^2(V)$ its characteristic function; denote by $A$ the adjacency operator of the graph, by $\Sigma (A)$ its spectrum, by $\mathcal C (\Sigma(A))$ the space of all continuous functions $\Sigma (A) \to \C$; define the \textbf{vertex spectral measure of $A$ at $v$} by

+where $f(A)$ is defined by operator calculus.
+Two important and well-known properties of $\mu_v$ are that, for any non-negative integer $n$, the moment of order $n$ of $\mu_v$ counts closed walks in the graph $G = (V, E)$,

+and that $\max \{ t \in \text{closed support of} .2cm \mu_v \} = \Vert A \Vert$ (see Proposition~\ref{countloops}).
+The graphs of main interest in Kesten's paper are vertex-transitive (i.e., for any $v, w \in V$, there exists an automorphism $\alpha$ of $G$ such that $\alpha (v) = w$); in this case, $\mu_v$ does not depend on the choice of $v$, and this makes it clear that $\mu_v$ is the appropriate measure to consider.
+However, in general, $\mu_v$ does depend on $v$; indeed, for another vertex $w$, the measure $\mu_w$ need not be absolutely continuous with respect to~$\delta_v$.
+To our knowledge, this fact has not been properly addressed in the literature, and this was our initial motivation.

+We focus attention on certain particular vertices, that we call \textbf{dominant vertices}: a vertex $v \in V$ is dominant if, for any other vertex $w \in V$, the measure $\mu_w$ is absolutely continuous with respect to $\mu_v$ (Definition~\ref{defdomv})\footnote{The notion of a \emph{dominant vertex} has nothing to do with that of a \emph{dominating set} of vertices, which is a set of vertices such that any vertex in the graph is at distance at most $1$ of the set.}.

+For example, all vertices are dominant in vertex-transitive-graphs (Proposition~\ref{transimpliesdom}) and more generally in walk-regular graphs (Proposition~\ref{wrg}).
+When $G$ is a finite graph, a vertex $v$ is dominant if the measure defined by $v$ on the spectrum of $A$ charges all eigenvalues of $A$, equivalently if the orthogonal projection of $\delta_v$ on every eigenspace of $A$ is not zero (see Proposition~\ref{domvertfg}, for this and other characterizations of dominant vertices in finite graphs).
 The main point of what follows is to provide examples of graphs, both infinite and finite, which show the various possibilities: all vertices may be dominant, or only some of them, or just one of them, or none at all.
-In the literature on finite graphs, there is a conjecture on graphs with irreducible characteristic polynomials which, if true, would imply that, in ``most finite graphs'', all vertices are dominant; see the end of Section~\ref{SectionFG}.